Rambono/DFT_ANPD/README.md

 ## Findings

 DFT_ANPD outperformed existing methods, like iANP-EC, on NPACT, CancerHSP, and NPASS datasets, showing superior accuracy and generalization.
 Actinomycin D and Clavariopsin C were identified, proving the model's robustness and clinical relevance.

+## Installation Guide

+1. Prerequisites
+Ensure you have the following installed on your system:

+Python 3.7 or newer
+pip (Python package installer)
+Conda (recommended for RDKit and environment management)